TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/Index.rst

    The information in this branch has not yet been thoroughly reviewed.
    `Contact the Documentation Team ➜ <https://typo3.org/community/teams/documentation/#c9886>`__
    if you want to help with this task.
+Also, check out :ref:`h2document:how-you-can-help-review-manuals`.

 **TYPO3**